Quick answer

 Common Errors When Applying for a Residence Permit in Kraków

 Applying too close to visa expiry.
 The only protection against unlawful residence during processing is the interim stamp — and it is only issued if the application is submitted before expiry.
-Apply 6 months before expiry.
-Kraków processing times are 3–6 months and the interim stamp provides no buffer if processing overruns.
+Apply a specific period before expiry.
+Kraków processing times are several months and the interim stamp provides no buffer if processing overruns.

 Submitting an incomplete application.
 Incomplete applications are returned.
 The processing clock does not restart cleanly.
 Every delay compounds against your visa expiry date.
 Prepare all documents before your appointment — do not arrive intending to supplement later.